National Library Week

 The library renovation, which is currently underway, is primarily funded by $18 million in public funds from Stanislaus County, state library grants, and library reserves.
 The Lifelong Legacy effort will provide important enhancements such as a reimagined Early Childhood space; comfortable, durable furnishings, tech upgrades for public meeting rooms, quiet reading rooms and more.

-The library is expected to reopen in Summer 2026.
+The library is expected to reopen in summer 2026.
 During the closure, customers may visit the Express Library, located at Tenth Street Plaza.

 Friends of the Modesto Library promotes community goodwill and support for the Modesto Library; stimulates public awareness of the library and its needs; encourages gifts of money and time that are used to provide materials and services to the library; and seeks sources of cultural and educational programs for the library.